wmBaja/wolftrack/rpi/conf/README.md

 With the above configuration, the Pi should automatically connect to any Wifi network that has an ssid of "mynetwork" and a password of "password".

 Then reconfigure the interface by running `wpa_cli -i wlan0 reconfigure`.

+Now you should be able to start a hotspot with the SSID and password you set above.
+Once the Pi connects to the hotspot, however, you may not know its IP address so you can't SSH into it.
+On Android phones, you can start a local Linux terminal (since Android is based on Linux) with the Termius app and you use the [`ip neigh` command](http://man7.org/linux/man-pages/man8/ip-neighbour.8.html) to get a list of devices of the network and their IP addresses.
+If there is only one IP address listed, then that is the Raspberry Pi.
+If multiple are listed, then you may have to try several.

 ### 3. Update all packages
 1. Update the package listings for the Pi by running `sudo apt-get update`.
 2. Upgrade all packages by running `sudo apt-get upgrade`.